Jordyn Woods Rocks Black Bra In Latest Instagram Update

 In the newest post, Jordyn poses in front of a number of men who appear to be in the army in Lagos, Nigeria — where she is vacationing.
 The black-haired beauty kneels just in front of them and looks casual yet sexy in a black bra, green track pants, and black sneakers.
 Woods flaunts a little bit of cleavage in the sexy look and wears her hair braided and off to the side.
 The 21-year-old completes her look with an oversized pair of sunglasses and a long gold necklace.

-Within just a short time of the Woods’ post going live it has already garnered a lot of attention for the reality star with over 298,000 likes in addition to 3,000 plus comments.
+Within just a short time of Woods’ post going live, it has already garnered a lot of attention for the reality star with over 298,000 likes in addition to 3,000-plus comments.
 While many fans took to the post to comment on how amazing Kylie’s former BFF looks, countless others couldn’t help but comment on how amazing she looks in the photo.

 “I’m loving this Jordyn.
 She seems unbothered and peaceful,” one follower wrote.